Taheemmi/ToDo/README.md

 password: root
 ________________________________________________________________________________

 Update: The advanced folder is where i am adding password hashing and also tasks which are linked to the user.
 Currently the version uploaded has user loggin and able to hash password to not store them as plain text.
+But users can see other tasks, currently i am figuring out a solution where the userauthentication, program and task manager are seperet to help me learn how to combine files together to make an application.